 If you have certain criteria that are deal breakers for you, be upfront about that with your realtor too.
 No one wants to waste time on houses that are going to be a no-go!
 Outline these deal breakers specifically and clearly.

-What do you want them to do for you exactly?
+What do you want your realtor to do for you exactly?

 - Send you listings?

 - Set up showings for listings you find?

 - Review listings you find to let you know if they spot any issues in the listing?

 - Do drive bys for properties either of you think might work?